thindil/tashy/README.md

 If you have installed [Bob](https://github.com/thindil/bob) you can use it in that way:

 1. `bob setup` to setup all configuration needed for compilation.
+If you want to use default settings (like include all other bindings), you can use auto setup by typing `bob autosetup`.
 2. `bob build` to compile the library.
 3. `bob install` to install it with gprinstall which allow use it inside GNAT project files.
 On Unix systems this step may require root